gray rectangle with angle

 Compliance

-Your DOT pre-trip inspection helps you stay in compliance with Department of Transportation regulations.
-In the case of an audit, the DOT may review your pre-trip inspection checklist to ensure they have been filled out properly.
-If the audit shows that issues have been ignored or uncovers a violation, it can lead to fines and hurt your Compliance, Safety, Accountability (CSA) score.
+Your Department of Transportation (DOT) pre-trip inspection helps you stay compliant with regulations.
+In the case of an audit, the DOT may review your inspection checklist to ensure it has been filled out properly.
+If the audit shows that issues have been ignored or uncovers a violation, it can lead to fines and hurt your compliance, safety, and accountability (CSA) score.

 Liability